U.S. Supreme Court to hear religious fight over same-sex foster care

 Central to those cases was conservative Justice Anthony Kennedy, who retired in July 2018 and was replaced by President Donald Trump’s appointee Brett Kavanaugh.
 Kennedy wrote the gay marriage ruling, joining with the court’s liberals, but joined with his fellow conservatives in the religious rights decision.

-Kavanaugh, who may cast the decisive vote in the Philadelphia case, did not rule on any gay rights issues during his 12 years as a federal appeals court judge but has shown sympathy to religious liberty claims.
+Kavanaugh, who may cast the decisive vote in the Philadelphia case, has shown sympathy to religious liberty claims.

+There has been a renewed interest among U.S. religious conservatives in seeking to overturn the 1990 ruling as part of the backlash to the legalization of gay marriage.
+Conservative opposition to gay marriage has figured in several legal disputes in which small business owners have refused to serve same-sex couples.

+In a major LGBT rights case, the Supreme Court in October heard arguments over whether a landmark federal law forbidding sex discrimination in the workplace protects gay and transgender employees.
+A ruling is due by the end of June.

 Reporting by Lawrence Hurley; Editing by Will Dunham